DeepRegNet/DeepReg/docs/source/getting_started/install.rst

             Not supported or tested.

-After the installation, please install DeepReg locally,
+After activating the conda environment, please install DeepReg locally:

 .. code:: bash